Mapfile configuration¶

 The application’s mapfile is where WMS and WFS layers are defined.
 WMS is used

-), and for the point query
+for the map (WMS GetMap), and for the point query feature (WMS GetFeatureInfo).

-WFS is used for the query
+WFS is used for the query (box and point), the filters, and the WFS permalink features.

-The application’s mapfile is located in the mapserver
+The application’s mapfile is located in the mapserver directory, it is

-commonly named mapserver.map.tmpl
+commonly named mapserver.map.tmpl.

 Note

-The application’s mapfile is a .tmpl
+The application’s mapfile is a .tmpl file because it contains variables.

 These variables are substituted at container start.